just-the-docs/just-the-docs/index.md

 We believe you should use CityJSON because:

-  1. its simplicity means that [several software]({{ "/software/" | prepend: site.baseurl }}) already started supporting CityJSON
+  1. its simplicity means that CityJSON is already supported by [several software]({{ "/software/" | prepend: site.baseurl }})
   2. you can automatically convert CityGML files to CityJSON files, and vice versa, with the open-source tool [citygml-tools](https://github.com/citygml4j/citygml-tools); we even have a [tutorial]({{ "/tutorials/citygml-tools/" | prepend: site.baseurl }})
-  3. files are on average [7X compacter](https://github.com/tudelft3d/cityjson/wiki/Compression-factor-for-a-few-open-CityGML-datasets) than their CityGML equivalent, and that without loss of information
+  3. files are on average [7X compacter](https://github.com/tudelft3d/cityjson/wiki/Compression-factor-for-a-few-open-CityGML-datasets) than their CityGML equivalent
   4. there is a [web-viewer](https://tudelft3d.github.io/CityJSON-viewer) where you can drag'n'drop a file!
   5. you can easily manipulate and edit files with [cjio](https://github.com/tudelft3d/cjio) to merge files, remove/filter objects, etc.
   6. you can *easily* define [Extensions]({{ "/extensions/" | prepend: site.baseurl }}) to the core model (akin to ADEs)